GiovanniBaccichet/DNCS-HTTP3/README.md

 | Router | eth2      | 192.168.2.1 | 2      |
 | Server | eth1      | 192.168.2.2 | 2      |

-Obviously both hosts have an `eth0` interface in order to connect to the Vagrant management.
+Obviously both hosts have an `eth0` interface in order to connect to the Vagrant Management.

 ## Performance evaluation ⏱